 Whether you want skills you can apply in the workplace or an open inquiry into diverse subject matter, BU’s liberal studies program is a time-tested and relevant way to expand your knowledge base.
 In as few as 30 months, you can earn a degree that will give you the knowledge, skills, and confidence you seek.

 This flexible, challenging program is designed for you to:

 - Engage in interdisciplinary learning in the classical and contemporary liberal arts with a detailed study of particular themes and disciplines

-- Develop critical thinking skills through extensive analysis and synthesis
+- Develop critical thinking skills through extensive analysis and synthesis of subject matter

 - Acquire rhetorical acumen through writing and discussion